 Indigenous STEM Program

-The Aboriginal STEM (Science, Technology, Engineering and Math) Outreach program is a reciprocal partnership between Aboriginal communities and groups and the University of Victoria's Office of Indigenous Affairs, Faculties of Science & Engineering, and Science Venture, to address the gap in scientific literacy by engaging Aboriginal youth in STEM and encouraging them to pursue these fields as a career choice.
-UVic is playing a leadership role by breaking down the barriers to education in the sciences through interactive, engaging and culturally sensitive programs that are community driven.
+The Indigenous STEM (Science, Technology, Engineering and Math) Outreach program is a reciprocal partnership between Aboriginal communities and groups and the University of Victoria's Office of Indigenous Affairs, Faculties of Science & Engineering, and Science Venture, to address the gap in scientific literacy by engaging Aboriginal youth in STEM and encouraging them to pursue these fields as a career choice.
+UVic is playing a leadership role by breaking down the barriers to education in the sciences through interactive, engaging and culturally relevant programs that are community driven.

-Begun in 2008, the University of Victoria's Aboriginal STEM program current works with the following communities and organizations:
+Started in 2008, the University of Victoria's Indigenous STEM program current works with the following communities and organizations: